Updated on: May 26, 2025

 🥇1.
 1Password — Best Overall Password Manager (Feature-Rich, Intuitive & Affordable)

 1Password is my favorite password manager in 2025 — it’s highly secure, feature-rich, and intuitive.
-It protects user data with unbreakable 256-bit AES encryption, which is the same type of encryption that banks and militaries use, and it has a zero-knowledge policy, which means not even 1Password employees have access to any of your data.
+It protects user data with unbreakable 256-bit AES encryption (the same standard that banks and militaries use), and it has a zero-knowledge policy, which means not even 1Password employees have access to any of your data.
 More importantly, it doesn’t rely solely on your master password to encrypt/decrypt passwords: it generates a secret key during account creation that never leaves your device.

 1Password is great for secure credentials sharing: you can create multiple vaults and share access for one vault while ensuring you don’t accidentally share sensitive items in another vault.